Essay 6.4 — The Markov Phasic Brain, Part 5 of 13.

 When PLAN exits, the orchestrator advances the job to EXECUTE.

-Previous: Essay 6.3 — OBSERVE — Read Wide, Write Once — read-only synthesis, multiplier sentinel, paired gates.
+Previous: Essay 6.3 — OBSERVE — Read Wide, Write Once — project-read-only synthesis, wide sources, the paired rhythm gates.
 Next: Essay 6.5 — EXECUTE — Build, in Scope, in Steps — the universal file-creator, fenced to the altered list.